EDU-301-20, Educational Psychology (FA15)

 REQUIREMENTS AND ASSIGNMENTS:

-JOURNAL: Each student is to enter a minimum of seven entries (one a week).
+Journal: Each student is to enter a minimum of seven entries (one a week).
 The journal entry will track attempts to reach a particular goal that you have set for yourself.
-Seven entries will address the same topic.
 The area of improvement can relate to: academic (e.g. procrastination, managing time, study habits); social (e.g. speaking in front of a group); or personal behavior (e.g. health related, drinking more water, quit smoking).
-The entries are to be typed (Intasc 9; EDO 3).
-This assignment is due the night of the eighth session
+The journal is to be used as a self-reflective tool.
+Planning steps to reach your goal is the first element of the journal.
+Attempts, success and failures to reach goal are discussed.
+Summary of experience and personal insights concludes the journal.
+The entries are to be typed.
+Consider about 7 sentences per entry as minimum (INTASC 1, 9; SEO 2).
+Submit Typed Hard Copy.

 Students are expected to complete assignments according to the specified criteria and format and submit them on time.
 Assignments are to be typed, doubled spaced.
 Assignments will be graded on fulfilling the objective(s), content, appearance, and correct use of the written language, completeness, and timeliness.
 Late assignments, if accepted, are graded an 85 at most.
 Absences and requests for assignment extensions must be addressed in writing.
 If a student is absent, they are responsible to arrange with a classmate to gather notes and other class material beforehand.
 Missing Assignments equal zero and will be added into grade average.
 Lateness to the class will be factored into the attendance grade.
 Plagiarism results in an F.